-Richard V. Reeves is a senior fellow in Economic Studies, where he holds the John C. and Nancy D. Whitehead Chair.
-Richard is Director of the Future of the Middle Class Initiative and co-director of the Center on Children and Families.
-His research focuses on the middle class, inequality and social mobility.
+Richard V. Reeves is a nonresident senior fellow in Governance Studies and president of the American Institute for Boys and Men.
+Formerly, he was a senior fellow in Economic Studies, where he held the John C. and Nancy D. Whitehead Chair.
+His research focuses on boys and men, inequality, and social mobility.

-Richard’s publications for Brookings include his latest book Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do about It (2017), Time for justice: Tackling race inequalities in health and housing (2017), Ulysses goes to Washington: Political myopia and policy commitment devices (2015), Saving Horatio Alger: Equality, Opportunity, and the American Dream (2014), Character and Opportunity (2014), and The Parenting Gap (2014).
-He is also a contributor to The Atlantic, National Affairs, Democracy Journal, the Wall Street Journal and the New York Times.
+Richard’s publications for Brookings include his latest book Of Boys and Men: Why the Modern Male Is Struggling, Why It Matters, and What to Do about It (2022) and 2017’s Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do about It.
+He is a contributor to The Atlantic, National Affairs, Democracy Journal, the Wall Street Journal and the New York Times.
 Richard is also the author of John Stuart Mill – Victorian Firebrand, an intellectual biography of the British liberal philosopher and politician.

 Richard’s previous roles include: director of Demos, the London-based political think-tank; director of futures at the Work Foundation; principal policy advisor to the Minister for Welfare Reform; social affairs editor of the The Observer; research fellow at the Institute for Public Policy Research; economics correspondent for The Guardian; and a researcher at the Institute of Psychiatry, University of London.
 He is also a former European Business Speaker of the Year.